 Serve Immediately:

-Serve your lemon butter tilapia warm, with:
+Serve your lemon butter tilapia hot, with:

-Vegetables you steamed (such as broccoli or asparagus)
+Steamed vegetables (such as broccoli or aspragus)

 Fluffy rice